Sustainable Farming Techniques for a Greener Future

 3. Conservation Tillage

-Traditional tillage methods can lead to soil erosion, moisture loss, and carbon release.
+Conventional tilling practices often contribute to soil degradation, loss of moisture, and the release of stored carbon into the atmosphere.
 In contrast, conservation tillage minimizes soil disturbance through methods like:

 -